seanblanchfield/blog/current/_posts/2026-04-28-end-of-the-saaspalooza.md

 By 2022 the party was at fever pitch, and central banks started raising interest rates to fight inflation.
 The music was rudely stopped, and tech valuations crashed.

 It was a double whammy for VCs.
 First, they massive holes were blown through their portfolios as previous investments in unicorns and decacorns were sharply written down.
-Then, nursing that wound they began to find they couldn't raise their next funds, as capital flowed back to bonds.
+Then, nursing that wound, they found they couldn't raise their next funds, as capital flowed back to bonds.

-But then the second thing happened.
+But then...

 ## The second death: AI kills SaaS

 In late 2022, just after tech crashed, generative AI arrived.
 The timing was coincidental but brutal: the financial conditions that had sustained the SaaSpalooza collapsed at the same moment as a new technology emerged that would undermine its entire premise.
-Generative AI turned out to be an existential threat to SaaS in its own right, for four distinct reasons.
+Generative AI turned out to be an existential threat to SaaS in its own right, for the following four reasons.

 ### 1. Software IP has effectively disappeared

 Building a successful SaaS product was never about the code.
 The hard part was everything else: figuring out that there was a market, finding the right pricing, educating customers who didn't know they had the problem you were solving, iterating through the failures until the thing actually worked as a business.
 The search for a repeatable business model cost serious time, stress and money.
-The reward for all that was supposed to be a defensible product.
-By the time you had product-market fit, you had a working system, accumulated knowledge, and a head start that competitors would struggle to close.
+The reward for all that was supposed to be a head start that competitors would struggle to close.

-AI coding agents have basically eliminated that head start.
+AI coding agents have basically eliminated that head start advantage.
 The first mover spills blood, sweat and tears on finding a working business model.
 Once publicly demonstarted, AI can build a faithful copy in a day or two (sometimes an hour or two).

 Worse, it is not just commoditization you need to worry about.
 Your own customers have AI too!
-A business that pays you $500 a month for a subscription just needs to find a spare day rolling their own version, this time tailored precisely to them.
+A business that pays you $500 a month for a subscription just needs to spend a day rolling their own version, this time tailored precisely to them.

 ### 2. Agents don't need a UI to use a database